kavanadl2004/E-library-and-book-store-management/README.md

-# E-library-and-book-store-management
-A digital platform for efficient book cataloguing, inventory tracking, user authentication, and transaction management, enhancing accessibility and automation for libraries and bookstores.
+E-Library and Bookstore Management System is a web-based platform designed to simplify and automate library and bookstore operations.
+It allows users to register, log in securely, browse or search books, and manage borrow/return activities.
+Admins can handle inventory, add or update book details, and track transactions.
+The system also features an integrated bookstore for purchasing and reviewing books, enhancing accessibility and user experience for both library members and customers.